Sport in Malaysia: Football

+Cricket

+The Malaysia national cricket team represents Malaysia in international cricket.
+It is an associate member of the International Cricket Council (ICC) since 1967.
+Cricket has been played in what is now Malaysia since the 1880s.
+Various teams represented Malaya, the Federated Malay States and the Straits Settlements, formed in 1884 by the British.
+Royal Selangor Club (RSC) is the first cricket club founded in present Malaysia (locally called a padang also in Singapore e.g. Padang, Singapore).
+The Singapore Cricket Club, a former affiliate of the Malayan Cricket Association, is the oldest cricket club in the region (founded in 1852).

 Sepaktakraw

 Sepak Takraw in Malaysia is governed by Persatuan Sepaktakraw Malaysia (PSM).
 The men's team is ranked world number two in the ISTAF World Ranking (as of 13 November 2014).
 The women's team is ranked world number three in the ISTAF World Ranking (as of 13 November 2014).